SajjadNassirpour/Switch-Based-Reconfigurable-Antennas/README.md

 These codes simulate the results of the paper in MATLAB.
 They include the following results:

 ### Real-valued channels based on Rayleigh fading model
-These codes evaluate the results that are depicted in Fig.5, Fig. 7, Fig. 8, and Table IV.
+These codes evaluate the results that are depicted in Fig.3, Fig. 4, and Table IV.

 ### Complex-valued channels based on ray-tracing model
-These codes represent the comparison results in Fig. 6 to compare the preformance of our method with latiice-based beamforming, WLLS, BIS, and digital beamforming.
+These codes represent the comparison results in Fig. 5 to compare the preformance of our method with latiice-based beamforming, WLLS, BIS, and digital beamforming.

 Note: In each folder, you need to run "Main_Running_File.m" to get the results.